Enet4/10xCloudChampion/journal.md

 Adjusted cards and hardware costs & values.
 Tweaked demand formula again.
 Implemented card effects for unlocking multiple nodes, racks, etc.
 Tweaked price changing UI, but more changes may be needed Added more cards and card conditions.

+## Day 18: 2023-11-25

+Implemented routing levels and bad request protection.
+Fixed price changing UI for good.
+Tweak demand formula yet again.
+Implemented powersaving, for when the player forgets to pay the bills.
+Adjusted cards.